overturetool/overture/documentation/examples/VDM++/trackerproof/README.txt

 This VDM++ model is a direct transformation from the VDM-SL model presented in the Fitzgerald&Larsen98 book on VDM-SL.
-The tracker takes care of monitoring and controlling the neclear material in a plant that takes care of processing such waste material.
+The tracker takes care of monitoring and controlling the nuclear material in a plant that takes care of processing such waste material.

 #******************************************************